NSLS-II-BMM/BeamlineManual/docs/kafka.rst

 In May 2024, data security upgrades were implemented at BMM.
-The upshot of this new data security regime is that the bsui or qs process is not able to write data to the secure proposal directory on central storage.
+The upshot of this new data security regime is that the bsui or qs process is not able to write data to the proposal directory on central storage.
 Moving all data file output from the bsui profile to a new Kafka worker gave us a path forward.
 The workers can be run with adequate privilege to write to central storage.